spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 ## Outline
 1. Short description how to set up the environment for developing purpose.

-### How to configure mutagen mount mode for MacOS platform.
+### How to configure mutagen mount mode on MacOS

-* Make sure you use stable version of [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) (e.g. 2.3.0.4).
+1. Ensure that you run a stable version of [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).

-* Adjust deploy.local.yml mount section to the following:
+2. Adjust the mount section of `deploy.local.yml` as follows:
 ```yaml
 docker:
 ...